Identifying when Precession can be Measured in Gravitational Waveforms: Parameter Estimation Results

 The sky location of the binary was chosen to have $\text{RA} = 1.88 \,\text{rad}, \text{DEC}=1.19\, \text{rad}$.
 The coalescence time is $t = 1186741861$ GPS (corresponding to the merger time of GW170814~\citep{abbott2017gw170814}).
 The polarization angle, defined by the orientation of the orbital plane when entering the sensitive band at $20\mathrm{Hz}$, is $\psi = 40\degree$.
 The two harmonic approximation is calculated in the J-aligned frame ($\hat{z} = \hat{\mathbf{J}}$).
 In this frame, the polarization angle is $\psi_{J} = 120\degree$, which gives antenna factors for H1 of $F_{+}=0.34$ and $F_{\times}=0.53$ and for L1 of $F_{+}=-0.45$ and $F_{\times}=-0.30$, thus both detectors are roughly equally sensitive to the two GW polarizations.

 We injected the signals into zero noise.
 The zero-noise analysis results will be similar to those obtained from the average results of multiple identical injections in different Gaussian noise realisations.
 The simulated signal is recovered using the LIGO Livingston and Hanford detectors with sensitivities matching those achieved in the second observing run (O2) \cite{LIGOScientific:2018mvr}.
-A low frequency cut-off of $20$Hz was used for likelihood evaluations.
-Both the LIGO Livingston and Hanford sensitivities improved prior to the third observing run (O3)~\citep{buikema2020sensitivity} and are expected to improve further prior to the fourth observing run (O4)~\citep{abbott2018prospects}.
-For zero noise and fixed SNR analyses, only the shape of the PSD impacts results.
-We find a typical variation of $\sim 10\%$ between appropriately normalized PSDs.
-While there are more significant improvements in LIGO Hanford for low frequencies ($f < 60Hz$), we do not expect them to significantly impact the results presented here as the Livingston detector saw an approximately constant improvement across the 20 -- 1024Hz frequency range (i.e. the morphology of the Livingston noise curve remained approximately constant between O2 and O3 but shifted to lower values).
+A low frequency cut-off of $20$Hz was used for likelihood evaluations, this frequency is also used as the reference frequency when defining all frequency dependent parameters such as $\theta_{JN}$.
+Both the LIGO Livingston and Hanford sensitivities improved prior to the \ac{O3} ~\citep{buikema2020sensitivity} and are expected to improve further prior to the fourth observing run (O4)~\citep{abbott2018prospects}.
+The results presented in this work are unlikely to be affected significantly by these changes and therefore we expect the main conclusions to be valid for O4 and beyond.

-The signal to noise ratio of the signal is fixed to be 20, corresponding to a moderately loud signal for aLIGO and AdV observations~\citep{abbott2018prospects}.
+The \ac{snr} of the signal is fixed to be 20, corresponding to a moderately loud signal for aLIGO and AdV observations~\citep{abbott2018prospects}.
 This sets the distance to $d_L = 223$\,Mpc.
-The simulated SNR in the two detectors is 16.2 in L1 and 11.7 in H1.
-The simulated precession SNR in each of the detectors is 3.7 and 3.4 respectively, giving a network precession SNR of 5.0.
+The simulated \ac{snr} in the two detectors is 16.2 in L1 and 11.7 in H1.
+The simulated precession \ac{snr} in each of the detectors is 3.7 and 3.4 respectively, giving a network precession \ac{snr} of 5.0.
 Thus, we expect that precession will be clearly observable in this signal.